basecs101/java-multithreading-concepts-2/README.md

 7. What are Concurrent Collection Classes?
 8. What is Executors Class?
 9. What are some improvements in Concurrency API in Java 8?

-Writing in char streaming and set priority isn't working.